 ESTATE MARQUETTE ROSÉ 2018

 Summary: Our estate Chace Hill Vineyard lies almost a stone’s throw from the shores of Wachusetts Reservoir in central Massachusetts.
-Planted by Frank Zoll in 2014, the vineyard sprawls across a rolling hilltop and basks in the New England sunlight and summer breezes.
+The vineyard sprawls across a rolling hilltop and basks in the New England sunlight and summer breezes.
 The Marquette grape is one of the varietals planted in this special place.
 Like our winemaker, Marquette is a cold hardy grape varietal born in the Midwest that has found a new home in Massachusetts.
 Loaded with fruit flavors and structure, Marquette makes a delicious dark colored and bold rosé wine.

-Tasting Notes: A dry Rosé of Marquette wine dark pink in color and loaded with strawberry, cherry, raspberry, and rhubarb aromas with a broad lingering fruit loaded finish.
+Tasting Notes: A dry Rosé dark pink in color and loaded with bright cherry, raspberry, strawberry, melon, and rhubarb aromas with a crisp finish of cranberries and cedar.

-Food Pairing Suggestions: Pair with so cheeses, chicken salads, light summer pastas, or simply good friends on the back porch.
+Food Pairing Suggestions: Pair with soft cheeses, chicken salads, light summer pastas, or simply good friends on the back porch.

 Vineyard: Chace Hill Vineyard, Lancaster, MA

 Aging Protocol: 12 months in stainless steel.
 Bottled aged for an additional 9 months.

 Alcohol: 12.2% ABV

 Production Volume: 371 bottles